National Archives of Australia/Australian Historical Association postgraduate scholarships

 - access to original records in the reading room where the records are located, if they choose to

 - priority examination of records that have not yet been cleared for public release.
-While most examination is completed within a month, it may take up to 90 days and sometimes longer to examine some files.
+While most examination is completed within a month, it may take up to 90 business days and sometimes longer to examine some files.
 We will let you know if there are delays.
 Read more about access to records under the Archives Act.

 Successful applicants will be required to: